Powerlearnproject/se-day1-assignment-Yan-alchemy/README.md

 Prompt engineering is the process of crafting effective prompts to elicit desired responses from AI models.
 It involves carefully designing and refining the input queries or instructions given to the AI to achieve specific goals, whether that’s generating text, answering questions, or performing tasks.
 Importance of Prompt Engineering

-1. Precision and Clarity: Well-engineered prompts help ensure that the AI model understands the user’s intent clearly, reducing ambiguity and producing more accurate and relevant responses.
+1.Precision and Clarity: Well-engineered prompts help ensure that the AI model understands the user’s intent clearly, reducing ambiguity and producing more accurate and relevant responses.

 2.Efficiency: Effective prompts can save time by minimizing the need for back-and-forth clarification.
 They enable the AI to provide the desired output on the first attempt, making the interaction more efficient.